 It's January 2nd and all I have on my scratch sheet of paper is the words screwing up.
 No profound new years resolutions.
 No list of organized and achievable goals.
 Nothing.
 I'm in a funk.

 What do you do when you screw up?
 Especially when you don't mean to.
 When it is a genuine mistake.
 You've somehow hurt, upset or offended someone and an 'I'm sorry' just doesn't seem like it will cut it.

-I can submerge myself in cooking and loud music to drown out the worry and know that at the end of the day everything will come up roses.
+I can submerge myself in cooking drunken pork chops I'll listen to loud music to drown out the worry and know that at the end of the day, everything will come up roses.

 Drunken Pork Chops and Savory Green Rice with Fontina

 - ½ cup dry red wine

 - 3 large cloves garlic, 2 thinly sliced and 1 finely chopped

 - 2 cups vegetable or chicken stock